victor-homyakov/optimize-js/README.md

 Luckily, because the `'('` optimization for IIFEs is so well-established, we can exploit this during our build process by parsing the entire JavaScript file in advance (a luxury the browser can't afford) and inserting parentheses in the cases where we _know_ the function will be immediately executed (or where we have a good hunch).
-That's what `optimize-js` does.
+That's what `optimize-js-code-cache` does.

 More details on the IIFE optimization can be found in [this discussion](https://github.com/mishoo/UglifyJS2/issues/886).
 Some of my thoughts on the virtues of compile-time optimizations can be found in [this post](https://gist.github.com/nolanlawson/e73c61da78ffb39e4fc034a62ce8b263).